 Your relationship with that teacher/recommender needs to be solid.
 You don’t have to be best friends, but I wouldn’t choose someone you constantly argue with, have a grudge against, or just have a neutral relationship with.
 A teacher who has spent time with you (on the academic side, sports field, etc.) can paint the most vivid picture of your potential.

 And don’t fish around for someone you know with a notable name, especially if you don’t know them that well.
 A cold, professional letter from the state governor won’t impress admission officers as much as a carefully crafted letter from your favorite teacher.
-You want your LOR to showcase you, not your ability to name-drop.
+You want the letter to showcase you, not your ability to name-drop.

 High school subject